-Native advertising will "truly scale and increase in creativity as well as transparency in 2017" writes Tine Brødegaard Hansen, editor-in-chief of the Native Advertising Institute in her introduction to the Institute's Predictions for Native Advertising in 2017 report.
+Native advertising will "truly scale and increase in creativity as well as transparency in 2017" writes Tine Brødegaard Hansen, editor-in-chief of the Native Advertising Institute (a member of FIPP) in her introduction to the Institute's Predictions for Native Advertising in 2017 report.
 She stresses that reaching the right audiences on the right platforms will be no easy task in an increasingly fragmented media landscape.

 Hansen asked several media experts to contribute to the report in an attempt to make sense of what the major trends might be for native advertising in the coming year.
 Here's what they had to say: